jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/jbsouthe/AppDynamics-Statistical-Dynamic-Service)
 [Github Link To This Repo](https://github.com/jbsouthe/AppDynamics-Statistical-Dynamic-Service)

+# NOTE: Minimum Java APM Agent Required: v23.7.0.34866, this will start if it doesn't detect this version.

 This extension allows the AppDynamics Java Agent to decide on startup whether it should send metrics to the controller.
 In very large tiers, this data can be represented using a smaller collection of the similar sourced population data to represent the actual metrics and support higher loads.
 In tiers with 100 or more agents, the metrics reported are usually very similar in definition and volume, which means we are ingesting duplicate data that is not significantly different per node.